awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 1. On the **Add a region** page, choose the secondary AWS Region\.
 ![\[Screenshot showing the "Add region" dialog for an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-add-region-01.png)

-1. Complete the remaining fields for the Aurora cluster in the new AWS Region, and then choose **Create**\.
+1. Complete the remaining fields for the secondary Aurora cluster in the new AWS Region, and then choose **Add region**\.

 ### AWS CLI<a name="aurora-global-database-attach.cli"></a>

  To add an AWS Region to an Aurora global database with the AWS CLI, run the [create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) command\.

  The following commands create a new Aurora cluster, attach it to a global database as a read\-only secondary cluster, and then add a DB instance to the new cluster\.
 The `--global-cluster-identifier` option for the `create-db-cluster` command specifies the global database to which to attach the new cluster\.
++ For Aurora MySQL, specify `aurora` for the `--engine` parameter\.
++ For Aurora PostgreSQL, specify `aurora-postgresql` for the `--engine` parameter\.

  For an encrypted cluster, specify the `--source-region` option with a value that matches the primary AWS Region\.

+The following is an Aurora PostgreSQL example\.

 For Linux, OS X, or Unix: